JohnCosta27/RealTimeTradingSystem/log/logbook.md

 ## 02/10/2022
 Finish the draft of the report, but does not yet include the bibliography.
 Still need to walk through the marking grid and tick all the boxes.

+## 03/10/2022
+Adding references to my plan - still not finished.